-The game is to play the slots with the biggest jackpots and the best pay out.
+The game is to play the slots with the biggest jackpots and the best payout.
 This changes all the time, but fortunately, there are ways of keeping track of the statistics.

-Before I start playing, I’ll visit my favourite casino sites (the big sites like William Hill and William Hill usually have the most progressives) open my excel spreadsheet, add the latest changes and then use a very crude formula to work out which jackpot/s I should play this session.
+Before I start playing, I’ll visit my favourite casino sites (the big sites like William Hill and 888 Casino usually have the most progressives) open my excel spreadsheet, add the latest changes and then use a very crude formula to work out which jackpot/s I should play this session.
 The formula is based on working out how often a particular game pays out its big jackpots, and by how long it’s now overdue

-It sounds a bit serious and scientific, but it takes up very little time at all, and for me it’s part of what makes this a challenge.
+It sounds a bit serious and scientific, but it takes up very little time at all, and for me, it’s part of what makes this a challenge.
 It makes me feel as if I’ve pushed the odds slightly in my favour…and maybe I did.
 It changes the game from one of pure chance to one of (slightly) calculated skill.

 Play Safe and Have Fun

 Don’t take that the wrong way, though: there is no way of boosting your chances much beyond the odds already given.
-When you play the slots, you should never approach it as cash cow – this isn’t somewhere you can intentionally make a living, as you can in poker.
+When you play the slots, you should never approach it as a cash cow – this isn’t somewhere you can intentionally make a living, as you can in poker.

 For this reason, whenever I give people advice about playing the slots, I emphasise this above all “play with money you are happy to lose; play for entertainment”.
 Too many people pin their hopes on winning big – and this is true for all high jackpot games.
 When they lose, they throw more money chasing the dream.
 More often than not, that dream can turn into a nightmare.

 You really should be ok with losing whatever money you’re playing.
-Yesterday, I played £50.
+Yesterday, I played for £50.
 For me, that’s the cost of a night’s entertainment.
 That was my Friday night.
 Instead of the cinema, or a restaurant, the slots were my pleasure.

 For me, the best fun is making relatively large bets (£2.50 at a time, which might be small to some of you, but I’m no high roller), so from £100, I’ll have 40 spins for certain – although, it’s obviously more, as the PJs have between a 90% and 97% pay out rate.
-It would be an extremly unlucky and boring night if I only had 40 spins!
+It would be an extremely unlucky and boring night if I only had 40 spins!

 Enjoying The Progressive Slots